Smoothing and adaptation of shifted P\'olya Tree ensembles: Main results

-with $P_1,\ P_2$ polynomials of degree $\lfloor \alpha \rfloor$.
-As pointed out in the last section, it is more precisely the restriction on the unit interval of a {\em periodic} spline, which entails restrictions on successive derivatives at $0$ and $1$ and makes it non-suited to the approximation of an arbitrary map on $[0;1)$.
-However, the map

-becomes a spline function that does not have the undesired continuity property at the limits of the unit interval.
-Finally, a density function that can be used to approximate $f$, with $\tau>0$, is
+It is a spline function with no undesired continuity/cyclicality property.
+Finally, for $\tau>0$, the following map is a density function

-To sum up the above construction, if we write $SD_{^{\tau, \lfloor \alpha \rfloor, 2^{-L}}}$ the application that associates the function $\Tilde{f}$ to $g$, our \textit{spline Pólya tree} prior distribution written $SPT_L\left(\mathcal{A}, \tau, \lfloor \alpha \rfloor \right)$, is the image prior of a Truncated Pólya Tree prior by this map, with suitable hyperparameters.
-Once again, this construction is used to obtain adaptive (almost-)optimal contraction rate, for any arbitrary Hölder regularity, as is shown in the following theorem.
+To sum up the above construction, if we write $SD_{^{\tau, m, 2^{-L}}}$ the application that associates the function $\Tilde{f}$ to $g$, our SPT prior written $SPT\left( m ,L, \mathcal{A}, \tau\right)$, is the image prior of a $TPT_L\left(\mathcal{A}\right)$ prior by this map.
+Once again, this construction leads to adaptive (almost-)optimal contraction rate, for any arbitrary Hölder regularity, as is shown in the following theorem.
+However, the definition of samples near the frontier are less flexible than in CPA, which leads to an additional $\log$ factor in the rate.
+Still, it is not clear whether it is a shortcoming of $SPT$, or simply a byproduct of our proof.